nagaraj-hwp/nagaraj-hwp/README.md

-## Hi, I'm Nagaraj Software Development Engineer 👨‍💻
+## I'm Nagaraj Software Development Engineer

 - Have knowledge on Python, C, Shell scripting.
 - Does have Devops knowledge.